andygibson/datavalve/modules/readme.txt

 Jetty demo using CDI and JSF

-to run, type : mvn jetty:run
+to run, go to the cdidemo directory and type : mvn jetty:run

 wicket Demo
 ============

-Mega demo showing the different provider mechanisms with different view mechanisms.
+Mega demo showing the different provider mechanisms with different view mechanisms all based off the same Wicket pages.

-to run, type : mvn jetty:run
+to run, go to the wicket demo directory and type : mvn jetty:run

 swingdemo
 ==========

-Uses the IndexedDataProviderCache to provide random access to the source data in a cohesive manner.
+Uses the ProviderTableModel to implement random access to the source data in a cohesive manner.
 This lets you browse thousands of rows of data efficiently.
 Also implements clickable columns for sorting.